bolt-observer/agent/README.md

 ### Nix

-If you have [Nix](https://nixos.org/) you can do:
+If you have [Nix](https://nixos.org/) with [flake support](https://nixos.wiki/wiki/Flakes) you can do:
 ```
-`nix profile install 'github:bolt-observer/agent'`
+nix profile install 'github:bolt-observer/agent'
 ```

 ### Script